 There are multiple types of temporary or bridging visas that allow you to stay in Australia in a non-permanent basis.
 These visas allow you to stay for a short or long stay, work with restrictions on type of employer and length of employment and whether or not you can sponsor friends and family.
-Proper legal advice in from an Immigration Lawyer may be of great assistance these visa applications.
+Proper legal advice in from an Immigration disputes lawyer may be of great assistance these visa applications.

 A Temporary Work (Skilled) visa lets a skilled worker travel to Australia to work in their nominated occupation for their approved sponsor for up to four years.
 You might be able to get this visa if you have been sponsored by an approved business you have the required skills to fill a position nominated by an approved business.
 The Temporary Work visa allows skilled workers to come to Australia and work for an approved business for up to four years.
 You must be sponsored by an approved business.
 A business can sponsor someone for this visa if they cannot find an Australian citizen or permanent resident to do the skilled work.
 You can be in or outside Australia when you lodge your application.
 This visa allows you to work in Australia for up to four years, bring your family to work or study in Australia and travel in and out of Australia as often as you want.